fafalone/WinDevLib/README.md

 #### Scope of coverage

 The goal of the API coverage in WinDevLib is to provide the kind of programming experience you'd get in C/C++ by including windows.h and many of the more common feature sets like DirectX and GDIPlus.
-Even the 15,000+ APIs are just scratching the surface of the total Windows API set, and due to the low quality of automated conversion, even by Microsoft themselves (see: Win32API_PtrSafe.txt), I'm not interested in simply feeding headers or metadata through a conversion utility or using a database, so instead WinDevLib is focused on the most commonly used features in the major system DLLs-- everything 99%+ of apps need; though less common ones can be added by request or as time goes on and coverage is expanded.
+Even the 15,000+ APIs are just scratching the surface of the total Windows API set, and due to the low quality of automated conversion, even by Microsoft themselves (see: Win32API_PtrSafe.txt), I'm not interested in simply feeding headers or metadata through a conversion utility or using a database, so instead WinDevLib is focused on the most commonly used features in the major system DLLs-- everything 99%+ of apps need; less common ones can be added by request or as time goes on and coverage is expanded.

 Current coverage is already quite extensive, covering hundreds of Windows SDK header files.
 For details, see [COVERAGE.md](COVERAGE.md).